 So, around 1963, after I left my parent's home at age eighteen, (and I should mention that I was quite spoiled, and had no idea of how to cook or clean house what-so-ever), I landed a job with an advertising agency, rented an apartment and set out to make my fortune.
 My best recollections of that time were finding out that toilets don't clean themselves.
 Huh?
-That I didn't like getting coffee for men in offices - quickly solved - if they ordered no sugar, I put in 3 sugars, black, I added lots of milk - after a few disgruntled comments, some other lucky girl was assigned the task.
 Dust bunnies?
 Where did they come from and how to eradicate them.
 Need vacuum cleaner.
 How to bake a potato?
 Call the information operator (we had them back then) - her best advice: "Honey, turn the oven on, put the food in and it'll cook."
 Brilliant and succinct.
 Washing machine?
 Looked like airplane controls to me.
 It was a lot to cope with.
 Parents should not turn their chicks out of the nest without teaching them survival skills.

 After I met my husband, Abe, things changed.
 He had a good job, saw I had talent and I was able to stay home and teach myself how to paint.
 To make things easier on myself, I started with the very difficult and exacting medium of egg tempera, which I loved and took to like a duck to water.
 Eventually had a couple of sold out exhibitions at a prestigious gallery in Montreal.

 But I always knew that I wanted to write.
-After I had my first paid article published in a trade magazine, the title of which was, I'm Tired, I'm Hungry, I'm Dehydrated and Constipated (And you want to be in the craft show business?)
+After I had my first paid article published in a trade magazine, the title of which was, I'm Tired, I'm Hungry, I'm Dehydrated and Constipated (And so, you want to be in the craft show business?)
 I was stoked.
-Along the way, I was lucky enough to pick up a lucrative contract from the Danbury Mint (all licensing companies should be as great to work with and as honest as this one was).
-After collaborating on a dog series with the Mint for ten years, and having my work printed on candles, throw blankets, clocks, collector plates, lanterns, and you name it, my husband and I wound down our travels and six years ago, I started to write my first book, 'Summer Temptation'.
+Along the way, I was lucky enough to pick up a good contract from the Danbury Mint (all licensing companies should be as great to work with and as honest as this one was).
+After collaborating on a dog series with the Mint for ten years, and having my work printed on candles, throw blankets, clocks, collector plates, lanterns, and you name it, my husband and I wound down our travels and six years ago, I wrote my second book 'An Orthodox Match' .
 Check out the gift items here if you like.